cavalab/srbench/CONTRIBUTING.md

 - an open-source method
 - a scikit-learn compatible API
+- if your method is installable via pip or conda, add it to the [environment file](environment.yml).
-- a bash install script in `experiment/methods/src/` named `your-method_install.sh` that installs your method.
+  Otherwise, a bash install script in `experiment/methods/src/` named `your-method_install.sh` that installs your method.
   See [ellyn_install.sh](experiment/methods/src/ellyn_install.sh) as an example.
   Our [Github actions workflow](.github/workflows/test.yml) will automatically recognize it.
 - a minimal script in `experiment/methods/` that defines these items: